-- 1. Vendors must set up booths and be ready for business by 8:45 a.m. each day of the Fair. - 2.
-Vendors must staff their booths for the duration of the Fair-from 9:00 a.m. to 6:00 p.m. on Friday and Saturday, and from 9:00 a.m. to 5:00 p.m. on Sunday. - 3.
-Vendors should bring an adequate amount of food or merchandise to last through the entire Fair. - 4.
-The CGCF assigns booth spaces to vendors.
+1. Vendors must set up booths and be ready for business by 8:45 a.m. each day of the Fair.

+2. Vendors must staff their booths for the duration of the Fair-from 9:00 a.m. to 6:00 p.m. on Friday and Saturday, and from 9:00 a.m. to 5:00 p.m. on Sunday.

+3. Vendors should bring an adequate amount of food or merchandise to last through the entire Fair.

+4. The CGCF assigns booth spaces to vendors.
 Vendors may not change booth location or designated boundaries of any booth space.
-Vendors must place all supports within the boundaries of their assigned booth spaces. - 5.
-Vendors must restrict their activities to their booth spaces.
-The CGCF prohibits hawking of wares. - 6.
-Vendor contracts are for space only.
-The CGCF does not supply tables, chairs, etc...
-Vendors should prepare for dirt/grass floors in tents and outside vendor locations. - 7.
-Vendors must make their booths as attractive as possible.
-Vendors may not use plastics (clear, colored and poly-tarps) in the construction of booths.
+Vendors must place all supports within the boundaries of their assigned booth spaces.

+5. Vendors must restrict their activities to their booth spaces.
+The CGCF prohibits hawking of wares.

+6. Vendor contracts are for space only.
+The CGCF does not supply tables, chairs, or other booth supplies unless otherwise specifically stated in that Area's Guidelines.
+Vendors should prepare for dirt/grass floors in tents and outside vendor locations.

+7. Vendors must make their booths as attractive as possible.
+Vendors may not use plastics (clear, colored, or poly-tarps) in the construction of booths.
 The only exception to this is rip-stop nylon.
-Preferred materials include canvas, denim, and cotton.
-Vendors may cover booths with plastic tarps at night, but must remove them by 8:00 a.m. daily. - 8.
-Be prepared for inclement weather.
+Preferred materials include canvas, denim and cotton.
+Vendors may cover booths with plastic tarps at night, but must remove them by 8:00 a.m. daily.

+8. Be prepared for inclement weather.